Display Screen Equipment (DSE) Safety

 30 minutes to complete the course and the quiz at the end.
 The course is self-enrollable

-you will need an enrolment key word which you can obtain from your DSE
+you will need an enrolment key word which you can obtain from this link:

 Facilitator or Departmental Administrator.
 You can also send an email to

 Once you have done the course you need to complete a DSE Self Assessment form.
 This can be accessed via the course or by following the link below.
 Once you have done the assessment pass it to your DSE Facilitator (see link below).

 DSE Self Assessment form (doc) (updated April 2013)